SpellholdStudios/RuadRofhessaItemUpgrade/README.md

 - Second component (#10): removed `AT_INTERACTIVE_EXIT` command and added a require main component process, otherwise mod will crash the game if first component is not installed.
 - Added foreign languages WeiDU prompts whenever possible.
 - Renamed "*titles*" and "*setup*" .tra files to more accurate "*setup*" and "*items*" .tra files.
-- Updated *items.tra* files for compatibility with GW_UPDATE_ITM_DESCRIPTION_TO_EE WeiDU function requirements which automatically removes usability restrictions for EE games.
+- Updated *items.tra* files for compatibility with `GW_UPDATE_ITM_DESCRIPTION_TO_EE` WeiDU function requirements which automatically removes usability restrictions for EE games.
 And fixed restriction flags whenever relevant.
-- Updated and renamed readme file to *bolsa-readme-english.txt*, then moved it into new "*readme*" folder.
+- Updated and renamed readme file to *ruad-readme-english.txt*, then moved it into new "*readme*" folder.
 - Renamed "*american*" language folder to "*english*".
 - Removed unused files.
 - Included Linux and Mac Os X versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).